Circa is invested in providing and creating opportunities for communities to access the artform of circus.

 Created as one class, participation has doubled in size since its conception, with the program focusing on skills development of circus, and performance devising.
 The program is free for students at the school, with many participants from recently arrived refugee backgrounds.

-2017 is Circa’s third year of involvement in this program, with Griffith University are researching the initiative and evaluating the impacts of participating in arts and cultural programs in young people.
+2019 is Circa’s fifth year of involvement in this program, with Griffith University are researching the initiative and evaluating the impacts of participating in arts and cultural programs in young people.